Can Meditation Make Anxiety Worse for Some People?

 Meditation is often helpful for anxiety, but it is not risk-free for every person or every nervous system.
 Anxiety worsening can show up as panic feelings, agitation, dissociation, intrusive thoughts, or a sudden sense of being out of control.

-The first step is simple: stop or shorten the session.
-Open your eyes, look around the room, name a few objects, feel your feet on the floor, and return attention to ordinary surroundings.
-A folded towel on bedroom carpet may feel safer than a long silent sit in darkness.
+The first step is practical: stop or shorten the session.
+Open your eyes, scan the room, name a few visible objects, notice your back against support, and rejoin ordinary surroundings.
+One pattern we notice: museum-quiet practice can feel less safe than rain tapping glass.

 Worsening symptoms do not mean you failed.
 They also do not mean all meditation is unsafe forever.
 It often means the method, length, timing, or level of support needs to change.

-• Mindfulness programs reduce anxiety on average.
-A 2014 meta-analysis of 83 randomized clinical trials found a moderate reduction in anxiety symptoms for mindfulness-based programs compared with controls source.
+- Mindfulness programs reduce anxiety on average.
+A 2014 meta-analysis of 83 randomized clinical trials found a moderate reduction in anxiety symptoms for mindfulness-based programs compared with controls JAMA study.

-• Negative side effects are documented.
-A systematic review of meditation adverse events found that about 8% of participants reported negative effects, including anxiety, depression, or other psychiatric symptoms source.
+- Negative side effects are documented.
+A systematic review of meditation adverse events found that about 8% of participants reported negative effects, including anxiety, depression, or other psychiatric symptoms NIH research.

 How Meditation Can Activate Anxiety and Panic Feelings